mdarm/Pneumonia-X-Ray-Detection/README.md

 ### Description
 <pre>
-1. Detected Pneumonia from Chest X-Ray images using a Custom Convolutional Neural Network model and Classical ML Aglorithms.
+1. Created an Intelligent System, for detecting Pneumonia from Chest X-Ray images, using a Custom Convolutional Neural Network and Classical ML Aglorithms.
-2. The best of the classical ML Algoriths, Logistic Regression, attained testing accuracy of 89.21%.
+2. The best of the classical ML Algoriths, Logistic Regression, attained a testing accuracy of 89.21%.
-2. Convololutional Neural Network attained testing accuracy 88.41% (+-1.1%) and a loss of 0.41.
+2. The Convololutional Neural Network attained a testing accuracy 88.41% (+-1.10%) and a loss of 0.41 (+-0.13%).
 </pre>

 #### Code